Tools In

 Can I download the palette?

 Yes.
-Click Download Palette to save all extracted colors as a PNG image showing color swatches with their HEX values labeled.
+Click Download Palette to save all extracted colors as a labeled PNG swatch image.
+Each swatch has its HEX value printed below it, ready to share or archive.

 Why do similar-looking areas produce different colors?

 Images often contain subtle color variations that look uniform to the eye but are actually different pixel values.
-JPEG compression also introduces color artifacts.
+JPG compression can also introduce small color shifts.
 For the most accurate results, use PNG source images.

 What Is Image Palette Extractor?

-Image Palette Extractor is a free browser-based tool that automatically extracts the dominant colors from any image.
-Upload a photo, illustration, or design and instantly get a color palette of 2 to 24 colors with HEX values you can copy and use in your projects.
+Image Palette Extractor is a free tool that automatically finds the dominant colors in any image right in your browser.
+Upload a photo, illustration, or design, choose how many colors you want (2 to 24), and get a palette of HEX values you can copy and use in your projects.
+No server uploads, no external calls, 100% private.

 Features Explained

-The tool samples pixels across your image, groups similar colors together, and returns the most frequently occurring colors.
-This gives you the true dominant palette of the image rather than random pixel samples.
+The tool samples pixels across your image, groups similar colors together, and returns the ones that appear most frequently.
+This gives you the true dominant palette of the image, not random samples.

 Adjustable Color Count

 Use the slider to extract anywhere from 2 to 24 colors.
-Use fewer colors for a simplified palette or more for a detailed color breakdown.
-The default of 12 captures the main palette without overwhelming detail.
+Use fewer colors for a simplified palette (great for logos) or more for a detailed breakdown of a photograph's full tonal range.

 Color Strip Preview

-Extracted colors are displayed as a horizontal strip where each color takes equal space.
-This gives you an instant visual overview of the palette balance and how colors relate to each other.
+Extracted colors are displayed as a horizontal strip where each color takes equal space, giving you an instant visual overview of the palette balance and how the colors relate.

 One-Click Copy

-Click any color swatch or HEX value to copy it to your clipboard instantly.
-Use Copy All to get every color in the palette as a comma-separated list.
+Click any color swatch or HEX label to copy its value to your clipboard instantly.
+Click Copy All to get every color in the palette at once, ready to paste into your project.

 Download Palette as PNG